 While it is fairly small, it still comes with a large intake throat for larger debris without resulting in clogs and also has a unique duckbill valve to prevent debris from escaping when it is turned off.

 Finally, as with the best pressure side cleaners, it comes with a built-in backup valve which activates every few minutes to free the vacuum should it get stuck.

 This Pentair model is ideal for smaller pools and is a little restricted to pool type.
 But its numerous unique and powerful features make it a perfectly adequate machine.

-Clearly, when you are considering what automated pool cleaner to purchase, you have a lot of options.
-It can be overwhelming enough trying to figure out whether to buy a robotic, pressure or suction side cleaner, forget narrowing it down to a specific model after that.
+Clearly, when you are considering which automated pool sweep to purchase, you have a lot of options.
+It can be overwhelming enough trying to figure out whether to buy an automatic, pressure or suction side cleaner, forget narrowing it down to a specific model after that.

 So, before we go any further, first let’s make sure you have a truly good understanding of the differences between each type of automated cleaner.